Larry Slawson received his master's degree at UNC Charlotte. He specializes in Russian and Ukrainian history.

 Yet, the miracles for the Jews did not stop here.
-As the children of Israel continued to wander beyond the shore of the Red Sea -- following their triumphal escape from Egypt -- God provided them with not only water, but also food and provisions so they would not go hungry (Exodus chapter 16 and 17).
-Food literally appeared from the sky, and water sprung forth from rocks -- all for the benefit of God's people.
+As the children of Israel continued to wander beyond the shore of the Red Sea—following their triumphal escape from Egypt—God provided them with not only water but also food and provisions so they would not go hungry (Exodus chapters 16 and 17).
+Food literally appeared from the sky, and water sprung forth from rocks—all for the benefit of God's people.

 This sentiment is seen abundantly in Exodus 17:4, which states: "And Moses cried unto the Lord, saying, What shall I do unto this people? they be almost ready to stone me."